bytefish/bytefish.de/pages/notes.md

 [TOC]

-## 2025-07-06: Starting the Notes ##
+## 2025-06-07: Notes, or "Lowering the Bar for Writing" ##

-This Notes page is an idea, to make it easier for me to *write*, without the tedious work of long-form blog articles.
+This "notes page" is an idea, to make it easier for me to *write*, without the tedious work of long-form blog articles.
 Maybe notes on this page are something akin to a small tweet.

 At the moment this is a single page with technical and non-technical content being mixed wildly.
 I am not sure, if it’s a good idea.
 We will see.